Tempita Vihara: Kadawaragedara Sulugulu Thambita viharaya

 The tampita viharaya at the Sulugulu Rajamaha Viharaya has been built during the Kandyan revival of this temple.
-A tampita viharaya is a structure built on a wooden platform which rests on number of stone stumps usually three to four feet high.
+A tampita viharaya is a structure built on a wooden platform that rests on a number of stone stumps usually three to four feet high.
 The roof is held by a structure built of timber and the walls are generally made of wattle and daub.
 Walls inside the image chamber are more or less always covered in murals drawn mainly in Kandyan style.

 The tampita viharaya at the Sulugulu Rajamaha Viharaya is built on fairly high granite pillars about five feet high.
 A circumambulating path is built around the image house protected by a half-height wall.
 The path is narrow except at the front.
 Wooden pillars around the path hold the roof tiled with flat clay tiles typical of roofs built during the Kandyan kingdom.
 The roof has been extended at the front at the same angle to create a mandapa.
 A wooden stairway leads to the platform where the image house is built.
-Both inner and the outer walls of the image house are covered with murals.
+Both the inner and the outer walls of the image house are covered with murals.
 This tampita viharaya has been restored by the Department of Archaeology in 2014.